blocksds/sdk/docs/content/tutorial/intermediate/peripherals/index.md

    3DS consoles running in DSi mode.
    {{< /callout >}}

+   {{< callout type="warning" >}}
+   Slot-2 RAM can only be written in 32-bit and 16-bit units.
+Be careful when using that RAM as general-purpose RAM for your application.
+DSi debugger RAM doesn't have this limitation and it can be written in 8-bit units.
+   {{< /callout >}}

 4. You can detect if the device supports rumble by checking if flag `SLOT2_PERIPHERAL_RUMBLE_ANY` is set.
 Then you can use function `rumbleGetMaxRawStrength()` to detect the maximum strength supported by the